Lampard confirmed as Everton boss

 "As a team - the competitive level that the Premier League brings and the position we are in the table - we certainly need that.
 It's a two-way thing.

 "Everton is a unique club in that you can really understand what the fans want to see.
-The first thing they want is fight and desire and that must always be our baseline."
+The first thing they want is fight and desire and that must always be our baseline.

+"My first message to the players will be that we have to do this together.
+We'll try to do our job and I know the fans will be there backing us."

+Lampard was one of three candidates interviewed for the managerial position with Vitor Pereira and interim boss Duncan Ferguson also up for the role.

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment